Libera-Chat/libera-chat.github.io/policies.md

 to deliberately harass, alarm, or distress a person.
 We also do not tolerate libel and defamation.

+Collecting or sharing the private or confidential information of other people is not allowed.
+This includes but is not limited to information such as phone numbers, post addresses, email addresses, employment information, usernames or sign-in credentials.
+This does not apply to widely available public information such as the office phone number of a public official.
+Libera.Chat users and staff members have the ability to remain pseudonymous.
+Linking a Libera.Chat username of someone operating under a pseudonym to other identities against their will is not considered acceptable either on or off IRC.
+Libera.Chat staff will not answer questions about such information.

 While we believe in the concept of freedom of thought and freedom of expression, Libera.Chat does not operate on the basis of absolute freedom of speech, and we impose limitations based on the above rules.